whatyouhide/redix/README.md

 correctness and resiliency (that is, being able to automatically reconnect to Redis in case of network errors).

+Note that this README refers to the `master` branch of Redix, not the latest released version on Hex.
+See [the documentation](http://hexdocs.pm/redix) for the documentation of the version you're using.

 ## Installation

 Add the `:redix` dependency to your `mix.exs` file: